UniversalDependencies/docs/_lv-overview/introduction.md

 ## Acknowledgements

+This work was partially supported by European Regional Development Fund under grant agreement No. 1.1.1.1/16/A/219 (Full Stack of Language Resources for Natural Language Understanding and Generation in Latvian).

 Data convertions is done by Lauma Pretkalniņa with the help of Baiba Saulīte.
 Latvian Treebank was created by Laura Rituma, Lauma Pretkalniņa and Baiba Saulīte.

 ## References

+Pretkalniņa L., Rituma L., Saulīte B. Universal Dependency Treebank for Latvian: A Pilot.
+Proceedings of the 7th International Conference on Human Language Technologies — the Baltic Perspective (HLT 2014), Frontiers in Artificial Intelligence and Applications, Vol. 289, IOS Press, 2016, pp. 136–143

 Pretkalniņa L., Rituma L. Constructions in Latvian Treebank: the Impact of Annotation Decisions on the Dependency Parsing Performance Proceedings of the 6th International Conference on Human Language Technologies — the Baltic Perspective (HLT 2014), Frontiers in Artificial Intelligence and Applications, Vol. 268, IOS Press, 2014, pp. 219–226